What is Philosophy of Physics?

 In my experience, it is hard to make a career in philosophy of physics without a Ph.D. in philosophy.
 On the other hand, you should obviously know some physics if you want to philosophize about it.
 Good technical (i.e. mathematical) knowledge doesn’t make you a good philosopher of physics, but a lack of relevant technical understanding usually makes you a bad one.
 You don’t have to be able to solve huge integrals — actually, this will rarely help at all — but you should feel comfortable enough around a mathematical equation to appreciate its content and eventually be able to read a physical research paper.
 For a professional philosopher of physics, it’s not enough to engage with physics on the level of popular science books (although there are some great popular science books out there, see below).

-Maybe you are talented enough to learn all the physics and mathematics you need in self-study, but taking some good classes in university is probably worthwhile if you have the chance.
+Maybe you are talented enough to learn all the physics and mathematics you need in self-study, but taking some good classes in university is usually worthwhile if you have the chance.
 If your education so far has focussed on more traditional areas of philosophy — logic, epistemology, metaphysics, even ancient Greek philosophy — you can put this to good use in the philosophy of physics.
 In my experience, however, it’s easier to read up on the philosophical background than on physics and mathematics.

 Should I change from physics/mathematics to philosophy?